 – Northern California Service Excellence Award, Cushman & Wakefield, 1997

 – Certified general real estate appraiser, state of California (#AG011942)

-Additionally, George has qualified as an expert appraiser in the United States Bankruptcy Court for the Northern District of California in the Oakland division and a real estate valuation expert in the Santa Clara County Superior Court in connection with a shopping center litigation.
+– Additionally, George has qualified as an expert appraiser in the United States Bankruptcy Court for the Northern District of California in the Oakland division and a real estate valuation expert before the Superior Courts of Santa Clara and Solano Counties.